Economic variable selection: Illustrative examples

 The decision changes when cost is introduced.
 There are two kinds of cost in this problem: the discount factor ($\delta$) and the price of the ability measure ($c$).
 Because the present and future utilities/costs are not equivalent, the discount factor is introduced to evaluate the future in terms of the present value.
 If the ability measure was purchased at the beginning of the $t$-th wave, the prediction loss with cost adjusted by the discount factor would be

 The loss is discounted because it is interpreted as the utility in the statistical decision problem or because it is measured by dollars so that it is additive to the cost.

 The decision with cost is shown in the right panel of Figure \ref{fig:When to purchase (wage).}.
 Each panel is for a fixed discount factor and ten different prices of the ability measure, that are ranging from 0.01 to 0.2.
-A gray line is the plot of the loss described above for a fixed price and discount factor, and a dot (dots) indicates the minimum.
+A gray line is the plot of the loss described above for a fixed price and discount factor, and a black dot indicates the minimum.

 As the price gets higher, the loss increases.
 When we see the top left panel as an example, the gray line moves up along the $y$-axis as the price increases.
-Thus, in this case, the optimal decision is around the beginning of the fourth to sixth wave.
+Thus, in this panel, the optimal decision stays at the beginning of the fifth wave.
 With the positive discount factor, it moves to a later wave or no purchase as the price increases.
 See the top right panel, for example.

 As the discount factor becomes larger, the loss plot becomes downward because the decision maker values the present more than the future.
 Then, the optimal decision tends to purchase the measure at a later wave even if it improves the loss.
 When the discount factor and price are sufficiently large, the optimal decision is no purchase.
 It is reasonable that the manager of a company purchases the ability measure later or decides no purchase of it when it is expensive and/or the discount factor is large.